Jdevv96/Jdevv96/README.md

 ## About Me :computer:
 Exploring the digital world one line of code at a time.
 I'm a graduate of Tech Elevator's Full-Stack Web Development program, where I learned all about building and contributing to responsive and functional applications.

 I'm constantly looking to tackle new challenges and learn new tools and technologies.
-I'm passionate about creating digital solutions that solve real-world problems.
+I'm passionate about creating solutions that solve real-world problems.
 </br>

 ## I'm Currently Working On: